tkrotoff/jquery-simplecolorpicker/README.md

 ### Events

-- changeColor: triggered when the color has been changed
+- changeColor: triggered when a color has been selected by the user

 ## Original source code